 IMPORTANT: Several custom facts for the pDisk object can be added at discovery time, and they vary according to the VM technology that manages the respective pDisk.
-These facts are documented in the NetIQ Cloud Manager Orchestration Developer Reference.

-For more information about using the Fact Editor on this page to rename the Physical Disk object, see Section 7.2.5, "Virtual Disk Object Naming and Renaming," on page 109.
+For more information about using the Fact Editor on this page to rename the Physical Disk object, see Section 6.2.5, "Virtual Disk Object Naming and Renaming," on page 98.